-Arthur A. Fletcher, President, Arthur A. Fletcher and Asso ciates.
-Inc.

-The evening session lasted four hours and fifty-five minutes.
-A total of nine hoursand forty-five minutes of testimony was received on November 20.

-Representative Ford returned for further questioning on Wednes day, November 21, in a session lasting four hours and fifty-fiv minutes.

-The hearings concluded on Monday, November 26, 1973, with a additional three hours and thirty-three minutes of questioning of Rep resentative Ford.
+Arthur A. Fletcher, President, Arthur A. Fletcher and Asso- The evening session lasted four hours and fifty-five minutes.
+A total of nine hoursand forty-five minutes of testimony was received on Representative Ford returned for further questioning on Wednesday, November 21, in a session lasting four hours and fifty-five minutes.
+The hearings concluded on Monday, November 26, 1973, with an additional three hours and thirty-three minutes of questioning of Representative Ford.

-In all, the hearings consumed thirty-six hours and thirty-four miutes of which nincteen hours and eleven minutes consisted of question addressed by the Committee to the nominee.
+In all, the hearings consumed thirty-six hours and thirty-four minutes of which nineteen hours and eleven minutes consisted of questions addressed by the Committee to the nominee.
+The Committee and its staff began preparing for these historic hearings immediately upon receipt of the President's communication nominating Mr. Ford.